 Ali et al. (2023) examined the impact of SAPs on barley and fenugreek seedling emergence in sandy soil.
 They established that SAP treatment boosted the GI for both plants.
 They also noted that WGE values were greater in instances where SAP had been applied, suggesting that SAPs can significantly contribute to the conservation of moisture for seed germination in sandy soil.

-Sepehri et al. (2023) studied the effects of SAPs on the growth and yield of peppermint, an aromatic herb used for flavoring and medicinal purposes.
-They found that SAP application increased the plant height, leaf area, and essential oil content of peppermint.
-The SAPs helped to retain water in the soil, providing a consistent moisture supply for the developing plants.
+Sepehri et al. (2023) studied the effects of SAPs on the growth and yield of peppermint, an aromatic herb used for flavouring and medicinal purposes.
+They found that SAP application increased the plant height, leaf area, and essential oil content of peppermint due to the SAPs ability to retain water in the soil, providing a consistent moisture supply for the developing plants.

-These case studies illustrate the general applicability of SAP seed coatings for enhancing crop yields across a range of environments.
+These studies illustrate the general applicability of SAP seed coatings for enhancing crop yields across a range of environments.
 Through the provision of an easily accessible source of water to germinating seeds and young seedlings, SAPs may facilitate the surmounting of water stress issues and the resultant successful establishment of crops.
 This can result in increased yields, enhanced economic profitability, and increased sustainability of farming practices.

 Benefits of Superabsorbent Polymer Seed Coating

+The benefits of SAPs seed coating can be summarised in Table 1 as follows: